-FLAS fellowships assist students in pursuing advanced training to acquire a high level of competence in one or more languages that are critical to national needs of the United States and to gain a fuller understanding of the areas, regions, or countries in which those languages are commonly used.
+FLAS fellowships help graduate and undergaduate students acquire high levels of competence in languages that are deemed critical to the national needs of the United States, and to gain a fuller understanding of the areas, regions, or countries in which those languages are commonly used.

 Burmese, Khmer (Cambodian), Indonesian/Malay, Tagalog, Thai, Vietnamese

-Based on current program regulations, the applicant must:
+According to current program regulations, each applicant must:

 - Be a citizen or permanent resident of the United States;

 - Show potential for high academic achievement based on indicators such as grade point average, class ranking, or similar measure that the institution may determine;

 - Agree to pursue full-time study in accordance with the university’s requirements during the entire award period, and agree to study language during the tenure of the award; and

 - Demonstrate the extent to which the necessary language training requirements have been met.
 Note: Lowest priority will be given to a candidate who is a native speaker of the language for which an award is sought.